Visit our Urgent Care for your COVID-19 symptoms or possible exposure to COVID-19 or contact your primary care provider's office.

-If you are concerned about a possible exposure to COVID-19, please self-isolate and contact your primary care provider to determine your best next steps.
+If you are concerned about possible exposure to COVID-19, please self-isolate and contact your primary care provider to determine your best next steps.
 Not everyone needs to be tested immediately, the time frame of when you should be tested is dependent upon your type of exposure.
 Typically, it is best to complete the test 4-6 days after exposure, unless symptoms present sooner.

 To help provide additional guidance please see our Frequently Asked Questions section below.